 The quickest way to earn BMO Rewards is by making purchases using a BMO credit card that earns you points.

-Y&T’s Preferred BMO Rewards Credit Card: BMO World Elite®* Mastercard®*
+Y&T’s Preferred BMO Rewards Credit Card: BMO Ascend™ World Elite®* Mastercard®*

-Additional Perks: Complimentary membership in Mastercard Airport Experiences provided by LoungeKey, with exclusive VIP access, plus 4 annual complimentary passes
+Additional Perks: Complimentary membership in Mastercard Travel Pass provided by DragonPass,* with four annual complimentary passes.

 How to redeem BMO Rewards